Mod Clothing Brands

 Lambretta was already a famous name on the mod scene for thier iconic scooters when the Lambretta Clothing range was launched in 1997.
 Now a firm favourite with mods and indie clothing fans alike, Lambretta's t-shirts, polos and jackets are great for mods looking for affordable mod style.

 Established in Valencia, Spain in 1962, Lois Jeans became popular on the mod scene in the 70s and with mod casuals in the 1980s.
-Known for thier jeans, cord trousers, t-shirts and jackets.
+Known for thier jeans, cord trousers, t-shirts and jackets - and an iconic bull logo.

 Scottish knitwear brand, Lyle and Scott was founded in 1874 making high quality knitted jumpers, cardigans and more.
 As well as smart knitwear, mods love Lyle & Scott's polos, shirts and tees, especially with the new mod heritage inspired Lyle & Scott 80s Mod Casuals range.

-Established on Carnaby Street, London in 1967, Merc recently celebrated 50 years in mod fashion.
+Established on Carnaby Street, London in 1967, Merc has spent over 50 years in mod fashion.
 A full men's lifestyle brand, Merc are famous for thier stay pressed trousers, polos, jackets and shirts.

 American brand, Original Penguin was founded in 1955 as a leisurewear and golfing brand.
 The Original Penguin Earl polo, with its smart pique cotton fabric and piped collar and placket was a hit with mods in the 60s and 70s and ever popular today.